On distributions law of planetary rotations and revolutions as a function of aphelia, following Lagrange's formulation

-\abstract {Earth rotation is determined by polar motion (PM) and length of day (lod).
-The excitation sources of PM are torques linked to fluid circulations ("geophysical excitations"), and those of lod to luni-solar tides ("astronomical excitations”).
-We explore the links between the rotations and revolutions of planets, following Lagrange’s (1853) presentation of mechanics.
-The energy of a planet in motion in a central field is the sum of kinetic, centrifugal (planet dependent) and centripetal (identical for all planets) energies.
-For each planet, one can calculate a “constant of gravitation” $\mathcal{G}_{p}$.
-For the giant planets, $\mathcal{G}_{p}$ decreases as a function of aphelia $a$.
+\abstract {We explore the links between the periods of rotation and revolution of planets, following Lagrange’s presentation of mechanics Lagrange (1788).
+The energy of a planet in motion in a central field is the sum of kinetic, centrifugal and centripetal energies.
+For each planet, one can calculate a “constant of gravitation” $\mathcal{G}_p$.
+For the giant planets, $\mathcal{G}_p$ decreases as a function of aphelia $a$.
 There is no such organized behavior for the terrestrial planets.
-The perturbing potential of other planets $\gamma / r^3$ generates a small angular contribution to the displacement : this happens to be identical to Einstein’s famous formula for precession when $\gamma /(a\alpha)$ is replaced by $1/c^2$ .
-Delays in the planet’s perihelia follow a (-5/2) power law of $a_p$.
+The perturbing potential of other planets $\dfrac{\gamma}{r^3}$ generates a small angular contribution to the displacement , identical to Einstein’s formula for precession.
+Delays in the planetary perihelia follow a (-5/2) power law of $a$.
 The differences in delays are negligible from Mars to Neptune.
 For the three telluric planets the situation is different.
-This is readily understood in the Lagrange formalism (the centrifugal term takes over for small distances).
-The telluric planets have lost energy, probably transferred to the planets rotations.
-The ratio of areal velocities to rotation obeys a -5/2 power law of $a_p$.
-The ratio of areal velocity to integrated period R also fits a -5/2 power dependence, implying linearity of the energy exchange between revolution and rotation.
-For Einstein deformation of space-time by the Sun is the origin of the field perturbation.
-For Lagrange the perturbation could only be due to the interactions of torques.
+This is readily understood in the Lagrange formalism.
+The telluric planets have lost energy, transferred to the planetary rotations via inclination of their axes, as predicted by Lagrange’s top.
+The ratio of areal velocities to rotation obeys a (-5/2) power law of $a$.
+The ratio of areal velocity to integrated period R also fits a (-5/2) power dependence, implying linearity of the energy exchange between revolution and rotation.
 The perihelion delays, the areal velocities and the planetary rotations display power laws of aphelia, whose behavior contrasts with that of the kinetic moment.
 The areal velocity being linearly linked to the kinetic moment of planets, this must be the level at which the transfer is achieved.
-Any torque acting on the Sun is returned to Earth, whose rotation axis is perturbed.
 The law of rotation periods as a function of aphelia gives the variations of inclination of the rotation axis.
-Since we are in a closed system, this ratio should be constant for each planet: all planets do follow the same power law of aphelia.
-Finally, we should expect to find astronomical signals in most terrestrial geophysical phenomena, such as a preponderance of Jupiter’s period of revolution.
-Such is indeed the case. } \keywords{Kepler Law, planetary orbits, Lagrange theory, length of day} \titlerunning{On perturbations of planetary orbits }
+Since one is in a closed system, this ratio should be constant for each planet: all planets do follow the same power law of aphelia.
+This must be the reason for the presence of commensurable periods of the four Jovian planets, taken alone, in pairs and in pairs of pairs, in many geophysical and climatic series. }